Phate6660/pkg/README.md

 ```
 pkg 0.0.1
 Phate6660 <https://github.com/Phate6660>
-A cli frontend for emerge.
+A cli frontend for emerge, plus some extra features.
 Why?
 Because I can.

 Note: Package operations are automatically confirmed.
 Use at your own risk.